giftxtrade/frontend/README.md

 ```

 ### Define environment variables
-GiftTrade uses environment variables to help speed up development time and to make sure both developement and prodcution code are similar with little to no tweaks.
-Therefore, we define these variables to ensure this behaviour.
+GiftTrade uses environment variables to help speed up development time and to make sure both development and production code are similar with little to no tweaks.
+Therefore, we define these variables to ensure this behavior.

 #### Step 1: Create `.env.local` file
 Ensure that you create a file named `.env.local` within the root of the project.